 To share content open the right sidebar and click on "Share".
 Here you can select permissions for your content.
 A window will pop up allowing you to review the permission changes.
-By default, all entities that are referenced within that content (and content that is referenced in that content, and so on) will be shared as well.
+By default, all objects that are referenced within that content (and content that is referenced in that content, and so on) will be shared as well.
 You can expand the details to see which elements will be shared and deselect the ones you don't want to share.

 Once you have shared content, permission changes are based on four rules:

-If two entities that are linked are shared they are both visible.
+If two objects that are linked are shared they are both visible.

 If you have a page within a page and both are shared both pages are visible.
 If you have a shared tag, all elements that are shared and tagged with that tag will also be visible.
 Or if a shared page references another page it will be visible in the backlink section of that page.

 If you create content on a shared page that content will automatically also be shared.

-If you are working on a shared page and you create another page within that page, or you add images or web links these entities will automatically be shared as well.
+If you are working on a shared page and you create another page within that page, or you add images or web links these objects will automatically be shared as well.
 You can at any point remove permissions in the "Share" menu.
 Here you again can select and deselect which permissions for which content you want to remove.
 One exception is Daily Notes.
 If you link a daily note in your content it will not be shared by default.

 Collections allow you to publish with fine-grained access control

 If you share a collection that includes public content the content will not be automatically visible.
 You can select which entries should be visible.
 To do that open the table view of your collection and manage an entry's visibility in the last column.
 This allows you to curate individual compilations of content and explicitly share them in that collection.